-Lymphoma refers to a family of cancers of the lymphatic system.
+Lymphoma refers to a family of cancers in the lymphatic system.
 The lymphatic system includes the organs, tissues and vessels in the immune system responsible for fighting disease and infection throughout the body.
-When lymphocytes -- the white blood cells of the lymphatic system -- undergo a malignant change, they abnormally reproduce, creating tumors and crowding out healthy cells.
+When lymphocytes (the white blood cells of the lymphatic system) undergo a malignant change, they abnormally reproduce, creating tumors and crowding out healthy cells.

-Hodgkin lymphoma can arise anywhere in the body where lymphocytes are found.
-HL has characteristics that differentiate it from all of the other types of lymphoma, most notably the presence of a cell called the Reed-Sternberg cell.
-A Reed-Sternberg cell (named for the two scientists who discovered it) is a large, abnormal cell that does not protect the body from infection.
-When it abnormally multiplies it often forms a tumor within a lymph node and attracts inflammatory cells around it.
+Hodgkin lymphoma can develop anywhere in the body where lymphocytes are found.
+It has characteristics that differentiate it from all of the other types of lymphoma, most notably the presence of a cell called the Reed-Sternberg cell.
+A Reed-Sternberg cell (named for the two scientists who discovered it) is a large, atypical cell that does not protect the body from infection.
+When it abnormally multiplies, it often forms a tumor within a lymph node and attracts inflammatory cells around it.

 Treatment for Hodgkin lymphoma may include chemotherapy and/or radiation therapy.
-In certain cases, bone marrow or stem cell transplant may be recommended, especially if the disease does not respond to initial treatment or if it returns despite an initial response to treatment. »Read more about Hodgkin lymphoma in our online library
+In certain cases, bone marrow or stem cell transplant may be recommended, especially if the disease does not respond to initial treatment or if it returns despite an initial response to therapy. »Read more about Hodgkin lymphoma in our online library.